-rise up again, they will not change my words."
-Evidently, he was of opinion that the mantle of Confucius had fallen upon him.
+ment when his disciple Kung-sun Ch'ow was disposed to rank him as a sage; 1 but he also said on one occasion-"When sages shall rise up again, they will not change my words."2 Evidently, he was of opinion that the mantle of Confucius had fallen upon him.
 A work was to be done in his generation, and he felt himself able to undertake it.
-After describing what had been accomplished by the great Yu, by Chow-kung, and Confucius, he adds:-"I also wish to rectify men's hearts, and to put an end to those perverse doctrines, to oppose their one-sided actions, and banish away their licentious expressions; and thus to carry on the work of the three sages."3
+After describing what had been accomplished by the great Yu, by Chow-kung, and Confucius, he adds:-"I also wish to rectify men's hearts, and to put an end to those perverse doctrines, to oppose their one-sided actions, and banish away their licentious expressions; and thus to carry on the work of the three sages."
+3 notice of his Lite in the "Collected Comments."

-3. The place which Mencius occupies in the estimation of the literati of China may be seen by the following testimonies, selected from those appended by Choo He to the prefatory notice of his Life in the "Collected Comments."
+3. The place which Mencius occupies in the estimation of the literati of China may be seen by the following testimonies, selected from those appended by Choo He to the prefatory

-Han Yu4 says, "If we wish to study the doctrines of the sages, we must begin with Mencius."
-He also quotes the opinion of Yang Tsze-yun, 5 "Yang and Mih were stopping up the way [of truth], when Mencius refuted them, and scattered their delusions without difficulty;" and then remarks upon it:-"When Yang and Mih walked abroad, the true doctrine had nearly come to nought.
+Han Yu 4 says, "If we wish to study the doctrines of the sages, we must begin with Mencius."
+He also quotes the opinion of Yang Tsze-yun,6 "Yang and Mih were stopping up the way [of truth], when Mencius refuted them, and scattered their delusions without difficulty;" and then remarks upon it :- "When Yang and Mih walked abroad, the true doctrine had nearly come to nought.
 Though Mencius possessed talents and virtue, even those of a sage, he did not occupy the throne.
 He could only speak and not act.
 With all his earnestness, what could he do?
-It is owing, however, to his words, that learners now-a-days still know to revere Confucius, to honour benevolence and righteousness, to esteem the true sovereign and despise the mere pretender.
+It is owing, however, to his words, that learners now-a-days still know to revere-Confucius, to honour benevolence and righteousness, to esteem the true sovereign and despise the mere pretender.
 But the grand rules and laws of the sage and sage-emperors had been lost beyond the power of redemption; only one in a hundred of them was preserved.
 Can it be said in those circumstances that Mencius had an easy task?
 Yet had it not been for him, we should have been buttoning the lappets of our coats on the left side, and our discourse would have been all-confused and indistinct;-it is on this account that I have honoured Mencius, and consider his merit not inferior to that of Yu."